voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 ![Customer experience in Voucherify case 2](https://raw.githubusercontent.com/voucherifyio/voucherify-openapi/mk/integration-processes/docs/assets/img/guides_implementation_blueprint_integration_processes_customer_experience_case_2.png     "Customer experience in Voucherify case 2")

-Step 1: A typical scenario is presented where the customer browses products, adds them to their cart, and proceeds to checkout.
+**Step 1**: A typical scenario is presented where the customer browses products, adds them to their cart, and proceeds to checkout.

->During the shopping process, there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
+>When the customer is shopping and adding products to or removing them from the cart, there is no need to send API requests to Voucherify.
 API requests are only needed if you want to verify whether a customer qualifies for the discount or to calculate the discount itself.

-Step 2: Qualifications (mandatory) - List applicable discounts for the customer from Voucherify.
+**Step 2**: Qualifications (mandatory) – List applicable discounts for the customer from Voucherify.

 >The Qualifications request can return just the promotions or a combination of discount codes, campaigns, and promotion tiers according to the "options" from the Qualifications request.

-Step 3: You can decide whether discounts and promotions are applied automatically or let the customer choose themselves.
+**Step 3**: You can decide whether discounts and promotions are applied automatically or let the customer choose themselves.

-Step 4: Validations - a validation request is sent to Voucherify to check whether promotion tiers are applicable and appropriate results are returned.
+**Step 4**: Validations – a validation request is sent to Voucherify to check whether promotion tiers are applicable and appropriate results are returned.

-Step 5: Exposing the calculated discount based on the combination of promotions validated on the order.
+**Step 5**: Exposing the calculated discount based on the combination of promotions validated on the order.
 Expecting the customer to pay for the order.

-Step 6: Redemptions - when the customer pays for the order, Voucherify receives a redemption request and consumes the discount coupons.
+**Step 6**: Redemptions – when the customer pays for the order, Voucherify receives a redemption request and consumes the discount coupons.

->The Validations and Redemptions requests can validate and redeem a combination of different discount types and redeemables.
+>The validation and redemption requests can validate and redeem a combination of different discount types and redeemables.
 With one request, you can verify how promotion tiers and voucher codes affect the customer's cart.

 ### Publishing a voucher code in a wandering customer scenario